GunslingerZach/dotfiles/README.md

 - mpv is the video player
 - imv is the image viewer
 - zathura is the pdf veiwer
-- rofi is the application launcher
+- sway-launcher-desktop is the application launcher with rofi as an alternitive
 - Foot is the default terminal
 	- with Luke Smith's fork of st plus these terminal based applications